Payday Loans - Search and find the ideal payday loan for you ✓ Compare payday loans ✓ Secure application online ✓ Start your search at MONEYBANKER.com

 Payday Loans Can Be Impossible to Afford

 The fact that payday lenders do not need to consider a borrower's income in most states can also be detrimental.
 Even when states impose a cap on how much a consumer can borrow based on their income, the loan can still be virtually impossible to afford.
 For example, Utah's proposed payday loan reform in 2014 made a reasonable requirement for lenders to determine how much a consumer can afford, but the payday lending industry has no form of underwriting.
-This means payday lenders can consider the borrower's gross income and base "affordability" on the loan amount and interest without considering fees.
+This means payday lenders can consider the borrower's gross (not take-home) income and base "affordability" on the loan amount and interest without considering fees.

 This provision also fails to consider any other obligations the borrower has like credit card payments, rent, a mortgage, and medical expenses.
 It's possible for a borrower to wind up owing half of their paycheck to the lender and being unable to afford their loan and other obligations.